010001000100000101000001/anderson_health_fitness/README.md

 - **SQLite**: The database used for development.
 - **Pillow**: Used for image processing in the application.
 - **Django Allauth**: Handles user authentication, including social logins.
+- **Crispy Forms**: For better form rendering and styling using Bootstrap 5.
+- **django-countries**: Provides a country field in forms, enhancing user experience during checkout.
+- **Stripe**: Used for processing payments securely and handling webhooks for order verification.
+- **Custom CSS & JavaScript**: Additional styling and interactivity tailored to the fitness e-commerce theme.

 ## Deployment

 ### Set Up the Application Locally